SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/05-retrieve-bp-dependants/README.md

 #### Add Groovy script and Request Reply

 To include the API Key in our request, we will first retrieve the secure parameter using a Groovy script and in the same script, we will add it as a header in the exchange.
-The script that we will use is included in the [exercises/05-retrieve-bp-dependants/assets/scripts](assets/scripts/retrieve-api-key.groovy) folder
+The script that we will use is included in the [exercises/05-retrieve-bp-dependants/assets/scripts](assets/scripts/retrieve-api-key.groovy) folder.

 ![Add Groovy script and Request Reply](assets/add-script-and-request-reply.png)
 <p align = "center">